andromeda-cs/.github/profile/README.md

 # The andromeda project

-The andromeda project is a project that has the goal of creating a modern rewrite of [Cosmos](https://github.com/CosmosOS/Cosmos).
+The andromeda project is a project that has the goal of creating a modern, rethought rewrite of [Cosmos](https://github.com/CosmosOS/Cosmos).

-However, this does not mean that we are going to rewrite XSharp & IL2CPU from scratch (at least right now).

-Instead, we are going to rewrite Cosmos.
-This means the entire Cosmos namespace, Cosmos plugs, builder, and more Cosmos stuff that is not IL2CPU/XSharp.
+And yes, we are ditching IL2CPU & XSharp.
+Instead, we won't have any HLA, and instead use [IL2C](https://github.com/kekyo/IL2C) (Or a fork which supports plugs).

 The andromeda project is NOT endorsed by COSMOS/CosmosOS in any way, shape, or form.